 Loomings is a series of paintings combining tar, oil paint, and occasionally gold leaf.
 Named after the first chapter in Melville’s Moby-Dick, each painting’s title references the novel’s apocalyptic vision of the American quest.

 The tar, a fossil-fuel byproduct, functions as a monochromatic signifier of industrialism, particularly reckless over-extraction.
-Recalling that whale oil was the precursor to petroleum, the titles’ quotations from Moby-Dick and the tar's metallic blacks and tintype sepia tones invoke Melville’s novel as a cautionary, foundational myth for our own age of accelerating climate disruption and social unrest.
+Recalling that whale oil was the precursor to petroleum, the titles’ quotations from Moby-Dick and the tar's metallic blacks and tintype sepia tones invoke Melville’s novel as a cautionary, foundational myth for our own age of accelerating climate disruption and social discord.

 Fire & Ice (Group Show: Extraction: Art on the Edge of the Abyss) Cummings Art Center, Connecticut College, New London, through Oct.
 2021

 Loomings (solo show), The Whaling Museum, New Bedford, Mass, December 15, 2021 through Jan – Feb 2022.